The must-have crochet supplies for amigurumi

 This might seem like a random addition to my toolkit, but I use it ALL THE TIME.
 When I am weaving in my ends or embroidering my faces directly onto my crochet, the needle tends to get stuck.
 Instead of pulling the needle with all my might and hurting my little fingers, I just grip the needle with my pliers and give a quick yank.
 It works like a charm.

 I choose to use primarily vegan materials in my work, so when I found this bamboo blend felt I was so pleased!
 It is super soft and luxurious, doesn’t stretch or warp, and is a dream to stitch.
+This bamboo felt from TaDaa Studios on Etsy is my favorite!

 I was originally using the normal 6-ply DMC embroidery floss (that ones in little skeins) for all of my embroidery needs.
 Then I discovered these DMC Pearl Cotton Balls – the thread is all in one piece, so you won’t have the same fraying that normal embroidery floss gives you.
+Size 8 is equivalent to 3 strands of the regular 6-ply embroidery floss.
+I still use and love the 6-ply DMC embroidery floss when I want a thicker embroidered face.

 My dear friend gifted me this llama pouch and it is the perfect size for all of my tools (and super cute to boot)!